 In addition to all general admission requirements, applicants with international credentials (including any study abroad or exchange course work) or English proficiency exam scores, may be required to submit the following requirements for admission consideration.

-Applicants who require a visa and those with documents that require the review of any non-U.S. credentials (including any courses taken through a study abroad or exchange program) or English proficiency exam scores must submit a nonrefundable application fee of $90.
+Applicants who require a visa and those with documents that require the review of any non-U.S. credentials or English proficiency exam scores must submit a nonrefundable application fee of $90.
 No application will be considered until the necessary fees have been paid.

 Official Transcripts/Marks Sheets

-The Graduate College requires two official, university-sealed transcripts from every university attended: one in the native language of the country where the university is located and one certified translation into English (only when the native language of the country where the university is located is English, only one official transcript is required.
+The Graduate College requires two official, university-sealed transcripts (and marksheets if applicable) from every university attended: one in the native language of the country where the university is located and one certified translation into English (only when the native language of the country where the university is located is English, only one official transcript is required.
 Transcript evaluations are not required.
 Academic records (transcripts and mark sheets) must be submitted directly to The Graduate College by post in an envelope sealed by the university recognized by the appropriate bodies of that country and must include official stamps, seals, and/or signatures from the university's Registrar or Controller of Examinations.
 These documents must be printed on university letterhead in order to be considered official.
 Copies of official transcripts and mark sheets may be uploaded to the application portal for application review purposes.

 Graduation/Degree Certificate (Diploma)

 The Graduate College requires two copies of official diplomas or degree certificates: one in the native language of the university and one certified translation into English.
 Certificates must include the type of degree earned and the date the degree was awarded, as well as all official stamps. seals, and/or signatures from the university's Registrar or Controller of Examinations Office.